 Essentially, the PRP Plasma Facial is a micro needling procedure using the clients own plasma as an infusion.
-It firms your skin, makes you look younger, and helps treat a variety of skin conditions, such as acne scars and blemishes.
-It is an extremely versatile and effective facial.
-That is why it is so popular in the media, and people on the cutting edge of skin care absolutely love it.
+It firms your skin, helps you look younger, and can treat a variety of skin conditions, such as acne scars and blemishes.

 The most popular term for the facial is probably the PRP Facial.
 When people call on the phone, they usually refer to it as a PRP Facial when they speak to us.
 PRP refers to platelet-rich plasma.
 This is the material that is infused into the skin during the procedure.
 The PRP is separated from the red blood cells using a dedicated machine through a spinning motion. ( Details available here: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4338460/).
 The resulting platelet-rich plasma is used as an infusion and reabsorbed into the skin.